Employers’ Claims and Remedies

 Consider the case of a construction project where the first milestone is the completion and approval of the design for the project.
 If the design is not completed or approved by the milestone date specified in the contract, has the employer suffered any loss?
 In most cases, the answer will probably be no. Even in a scenario where delay has occurred to a milestone that is capable of being used on its own (e.g., part of a shopping centre) or to a project as a whole (e.g., a new road), the monetary loss to an employer as a result of delay may be a relatively small sum or may be very difficult to quantify.

 In light of this, the usual practice is for construction contracts to provide that the contractor will be liable for liquidated damages (that is, damages in a fixed monetary amount) for each day or some other period for which it is late in completing a milestone or the project as a whole.
 If the project has been divided into milestones, there may be different liquidated damages rates for each milestone.
 The liquidated damages payable in respect of each milestone and the project as a whole will also probably be capped.

-An example of a liquidated damages provision is Clause 8.8 of the FIDIC Silver Book, which provides that:
+An example of a liquidated damages provision is Clause 8.8 of the International Federation of Consulting Engineers (FIDIC) Silver Book (Conditions of Contract for EPC Turnkey Projects), which provides that: